Construction Injury Lawyers in Los Angeles, CA

-- Amputation: When workers are struck by or caught between equipment and machinery, their fingers, toes and limbs become so mangled that the only option is amputation.
-Most victims survive, but many are left disabled for life.
+- Amputation: When construction workers are struck by or caught between equipment and machinery, their fingers, toes, and/or limbs may become so mangled that the only option is amputation.
+Most construction accident victims survive, but many are left disabled for life.

-- Cuts and lacerations: Cuts and lacerations are mostly not fatal, but result in severe pain and disfigurement.
-They are often caused by contact with moving parts or sharp edges of equipment, such as electric saws.
+- Cuts and lacerations: Cuts and lacerations are typically non-fatal but can result in severe pain and disfigurement.
+They are often caused by contact with moving parts or sharp edges of the equipment, such as electric saws.

 - Eye injuries: Electrical equipment and tools with sharp or pointed edges can cause eye injuries, resulting in temporary or permanent blindness of one or both eyes.

 - Muscle and ligament injuries: Overuse of heavy equipment and tools can cause muscle and ligament injuries.
 Some injuries can have long-term effects.
 Our Los Angeles construction accident lawyers can help you reach a compensation settlement that can cover any long-term health care and treatment costs.